anandnandagiri/MyPOC/ReadMe/Security At Protocol Level.md

 #### How to Enable Cipher Suite
-From the Group Policy Management Console, Go to Computer Configuration > Administrative Templates > Network > SSL Configuration Settings.
+From the Group Policy Management Console, (Run > GPEdit.msc) Go to Computer Configuration > Administrative Templates > Network > SSL Configuration Settings.
 Double-click SSL Cipher Suite Order, and then click the Enabled option

 #### Enable TLS 1.2